nexusformat/definitions/impatient/NXImpatient.rst

     Describes hierarchy level
 name:NXname
     This describes a NeXus group.
 The second name starting with NX is the NeXus class name of the group.
-Each NeXus class defines a set of required and optional fields that may be used to describe a component of the experiment, such as detector distance and angle.
-Some experiments have multiple groups of the same class, such as apertures and detectors. name:NX_TYPE[dim,dim,...]
+Each NeXus class defines a set of allowed field names that may be used to describe a component of the experiment, such as detector distance and angle.
+Not all such names are required - those relevant to a particular use case are specified by the appropriate application definition.
+    Some experiments have multiple groups
+    of the same class, such as apertures and detectors. name:NX_TYPE[dim,dim,...]
     This describes a dataset with a given numeric type and dimensions.
 In this